Skip Navigation

 Published: December 2, 2021

-While federal laws such as the Secure Rural Schools program and the Rural Education Achievement Program provide critical support for many of the more than 7,700 rural school districts, these programs must be improved.
+Federal laws such as the Secure Rural Schools program and the Rural Education Achievement Program provide critical support for many of the more than 7,700 rural school districts; these programs must be sustained.

-Policy makers should do more to ensure that all students in rural communities realize their basic right to a great public education.
+Our nation thrives when all students, regardless of zip code, achieve and succeed.
+Policy makers should do more to ensure that all students in rural communities receive a well-rounded public education.

 Bills in Congress